melissadale/grime-injector/README.md

 # grime-injector
-This is a project that models design pattern growth on java projects
+This is a project that models design pattern growth on java projects.
+I would be extremely excited/honored if you are interested in using this program.
+Please let me know how/why you're using it - and as there is a solid chance you might need help getting it up and running on your own machine - I more than welcome an email: melissa.r.dale@gmail.com

 # Details of how this project functions
 At a high level, this takes in a java project, modifies the bytecode to model 6 types of design pattern grime growths,